snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 - Optimizer choice.
 The optimizer is a barebone SGD in this case.
 What would happen if we replace it with momentum or Adam or AdamW?
 - Layer/batch normalization.
 - Type of loss.
 Would it make a difference to replace MSE with CE in this simple case?
+- Learning rate schedule and the effect of number of epochs.
+For example linear warmup + cosine decay.

 All the above design choices can be coupled with any of the following setups:
-- Input data complexity
+- Input data complexity.
-- Network architecture: MLP vs CNN vs RNN vs LSTM vs Transformer etc
+- Network architecture: MLP vs CNN vs RNN vs LSTM vs Transformer etc.
 - Same architecture with wider layers.
 - Same architecture with deeper layers.